CSX (CSX)

 Why There Are Better Opportunities Than CSX

-At $36.15 per share, CSX trades at 19.5x forward P/E. This multiple is cheaper than most industrials peers, but we think this is justified.
+At $36.91 per share, CSX trades at 19.6x forward P/E. CSX’s multiple may seem like a great deal among industrials peers, but we think there are valid reasons why it’s this cheap.

-Freight rail services provider CSX (NASDAQ:CSX) met Wall Street’s revenue expectations in Q3 CY2025, but sales were flat year on year at $3.59 billion.
-Its non-GAAP profit of $0.44 per share was 3.8% above analysts’ consensus estimates.
+Freight rail services provider CSX (NASDAQ:CSX) missed Wall Street’s revenue expectations in Q4 CY2025, with sales flat year on year at $3.51 billion.
+Its non-GAAP profit of $0.39 per share was 5.3% below analysts’ consensus estimates.

-• Sales Volumes rose 1.4% year on year (2.6% in the same quarter last year)
+- Sales Volumes rose 1.4% year on year, in line with the same quarter last year

 Company Overview